Summary of Services

-To assist the career advising process, the Career Services staff can administer a variety of instruments to assist students with learning more about themselves and how skills, interests and personality can impact career choice.
+To assist the career advising process, the Career and Professional Development staff can administer a variety of instruments to assist students with learning more about themselves and how skills, interests and personality can impact career choice.
 All of these tools are extremely useful as starting points to a career search, but do not provide definitive solutions or prescribed career paths to follow.

-The Ursinus College Career Services Office offers an online credentials file service through a partnership with Interfolio, a web- based confidential file management service.
+The Ursinus College Career and Professional Development Office offers an online credentials file service through a partnership with Interfolio, a web- based confidential file management service.
 Interfolio allows individuals to create and self-manage a portfolio of their credentials, including confidential and non-confidential letters of recommendation, writing samples, and evaluations.